 But, you know, what's really funny I'm really worried that the brass at Truland is going to worry that we are going to release this podcast because you are polished.
 You are a true marketing director of marketing professionals.

-That, they're not implementing these systems, so I applaud you.
+that, they're not implementing these systems, so I applaud you.
 Okay.
-And you might have some phone calls.
-You're gonna have to turn down.
+And you might have some phone calls you're gonna have to turn down.

 Greg Bray: I would add to that, Jennifer, that as you pick those partners, you've got to find one who can take that expertise that they're bringing and explain it to you in a way that makes you comfortable understanding it, right?

-Jennifer Cooper: You know, and another thing that I do with my, my partners and sometimes, and I just always say, I'll say, I know there's no such thing as a dumb question, but this might be a dumb question.
+Jennifer Cooper: You know, and another thing that I do with my, my partners and sometimes, and I just always say, I know there's no such thing as a dumb question, but this might be a dumb question.

 Right.
 And you just put it out there and say, explain this to me again.
 Or I didn't quite understand why this worked this way, but another thing. again, where I think I've picked really great partners, is that don't just [00:30:00] look at our industry.
 Right?
-I, again, I, I champion that the consumer is a consumer of all things.
+I, again, I champion that the consumer is a consumer of all things.

 And so like one of my digital firms that I do work with, they do a lot of in the auto industry.
 So I'm like, What are you doing this month in the auto industry?
 That's performing super awesome.
 Or what have you learned?
 East Coast versus West Coast.
-Um, or I'm getting a lot of traction in this market.
+Or I'm getting a lot of traction in this market.
 If you worked with anybody there and seen what works because again, we're all buying stuff.
 So there's so much data and so much insight.
 And so I would say, find an industry and look at your own behavior.
 I look a lot of my own behavior.
 Why did I just see that ad?
-Very interesting. why, why did this pull me in versus, Oh, I've seen stuff from them before.
+Very interesting. why, did this pull me in versus, Oh, I've seen stuff from them before.
 Why did this pull me in today versus yesterday?

 Jennifer Cooper: Again, I think this online selling thing, we're going to get better at it.
 I think, and industry, even in the last six months, I had to really engage in conversations with people again, that I just reached out because I was curious what they were doing to service our industry.
 I think it's going to be interesting to see how our online portals and things are going to morph to be more self-serving, um, and more integrated with our sales process.

 I think the meaning of home is so different right now.
 And I think it's just, maybe people will [00:32:00] reflect on what's important to them.
 So, you know, I'm even pushing my merchandising.
 Like, let's just really think about how someone is living in this home and how we're needing to use the spaces.
-I know other people are talking about the students, isn't brilliant, but you know, how are, how can homes be smarter in the future?
+I know other people are talking about the students, isn't brilliant, but you know, how can homes be smarter in the future?

-We've had dabbled with some technology, but I think.
-There's more opportunity there, more opportunity for the health of home and how we use materials and what this space means for us.
+We've had dabbled with some technology, but I think there's more opportunity there, more opportunity for the health of home and how we use materials and what this space means for us.
 And that's going to all transcend our marketing message or value proposition.
 Are we modifying?
 I think value propositions are going to be challenged in the near future because it wasn't always just about sticks and bricks.